sunnymodi21/VK-Archive/README.md

 # vkAR - archiver for pulling from V Kontakte and storing permanently to Arweave via Bundlr

-To run vkAR, you need an Arweave wallet - more specifically an Arweave wallet file (json).
+To run vkAR, you need an Arweave wallet
-You need to copy the contents of this wallet file into the file wallet.json's "arweave" section (example provided in example.wallet.json).

-You also need API Service Key from https://dev.vk.com/
+You also need API Service Key from https://dev.vk.com/.
+Sign up and create an app.
+You will find the Service token under Settings of the app

-To set up the application,
+To set up the Node.js application,
 Set the Environment Variables as follows:

 VK_SERVICE_KEY - The VK Service Key